MS in Veterinary Medical Sciences with a Concentration in Shelter Medicine

 Tuition is $525 per credit hour plus fees for all students, regardless of location.
 Our program does not accept the UF EEP or Florida State Tuition Waiver.
 We are an off-book program and do not receive funds from these programs.
 Nondegree and Certificate students will pay Capital Improvement/Technology fees.
 MS students will pay Capital Improvement/Technology/Financial Aid fees.
 Please click here for more information.

-All students who enroll in the Shelter Medicine Program will pay in-state tuition for the University of Florida for graduate courses.
+All students who enroll in the UF Veterinary Shelter Medicine online program supported by PetSmart Charities® will pay in-state tuition for the University of Florida for graduate courses.
 Financial aid is available for students who qualify.
 Please click here to learn more about financial aid opportunities.